-MiV5000 PBX Requirements Notes SIP persistent TLS signalling MUST be used in order to allow SRTP streaming When using SIP UDP signalling MIV5000 PBX only supports RTP streaming - it does not support SRTP streaming.
-When using SIP TCP signalling MIV5000 PBX only supports RTP streaming - it does not support SRTP streaming.
-This is due to the decision of the MIV5000 PBX team not to fix MIVCK-3634 which, by current design of the MIV5000 PBX, only supports SRTP streaming when SIP persistent TLS signalling.
-Therefore attempts to use SRTP ONLY configuration when SIP UDP or SIP TCP are used as the signalling transport protocol for any given SIP device will cause call setups to fail - an issue which would not otherwise be seen when using NORMAL streaming since MBG performs the B2BUA role of rewriting the SDP in that case.
-KPML (Key Press Markup Language) MUST be disabled PBX KPML functionality cannot be used concurrently with LOCAL streaming.
+MiV5000 and MiVoice Business PBX Requirements Notes SIP persistent TLS signalling must be used to allow SRTP streaming When using SIP UDP signalling.
+MIV5000 PBX supports only RTP streaming.
+It does not support SRTP streaming.
+When using SIP TCP signaling, MiVoice 5000 PBX supports only RTP streaming.
+It does not support SRTP streaming.
+For Local streaming - Attempts to use "SRTP Only" configuration when SIP UDP and SIP TCP are used as the signaling transport protocol for any SIP device will cause call setups to fail.
+This is not an issue with NORMAL streaming because MBG performs B2BUA role of rewriting the SDP in that example.
+Key Press Markup Language (KPML) must be disabled PBX KPML functionality must be disabled.
+This is becasue it cannot be used concurrently with BYPASS streaming.
+KPML is a method of signalling keypad presses during a SIP call (similar concept to using DTMF pads on regular analog phones).